arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 The anecdote is to life what the aphorism is to thought: something to interpret.

+p111

+In the normal or healthy state the role of reactive forces is always to limit action.
+They divide, delay or hinder it by means of another action whose effects we feel

+reaction alone cannot constitute ressentiment.
+Ressentiment designates a type in which reactive forces prevail over active forces.
+But they can only prevail in one way: by ceasing to be acted.

+__reaction ceases to be acted in order to become something felt (senti).__ Reactive forces prevail over active forces because they escape their action.

 p15 Abbreviations of Nietzsche's Works p214 Notes